PengyuanGuo/pengyuanguo.github.io/_publications/2025-11-10-VLM_robobench.md

 collection: publications
 category: Early Version
 permalink: /publication/2025-11-10-VLM_robobench
-excerpt: 'This paper is under working and will be submitted by the end of Jan.
-2026'
+excerpt: 'This paper is in preparation and will be submitted by the end of Jan.
+2026.'
 date: 2025-11-10
-venue:
+# venue:
 slidesurl:
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation: '**Pengyuan Guo**, Zhonghao Mai, Zhengtong Xu, Zichen Miao, Qiang Qiu, and She Yu. _In preparation._ 2025.'
+citation: '<strong>Pengyuan Guo</strong>, Zhonghao Mai, Zhengtong Xu, Zichen Miao, Qiang Qiu, and She Yu. <em>In preparation.</em> 2025.'
 ---
 **Note:** Manuscript is currently In preparation